How to love the cross

 We simply must learn how to do this.
 This is truly following Christ.
 Not only will loving our crosses make our lives full of joy and peace especially during our suffering, we must know, it is through the cross that God will wipe out our desire for sin (send much grace to give us a saving faith), so we can desire God alone so to be saved by Him.
 The cross is of unfathomable value.

 To do this, we must start to remove the lies we have been believing, thinking the crosses: our suffering, sickness, problems, loss, challenges, abuse, neglect, inconveniences, etc. are bad.
 Sure some of what we have suffered was from the hands of malice, but so was Christ’s cross, which we know is very good.

 The reason we think our suffering is bad is because we don’t understand why God allows what He does.
-But we must believe Our Lord, who loves us with a love greater than we can comprehend–who left Heaven, became His own creation to teach and suffer greatly for us, so to save our souls–intends to make our suffering into something very good, IF we allow Him.
+But we must believe Our Lord, who loves us with a love greater than we can comprehend–who became His own creation to teach and suffer greatly for us, so to take the punishment due to us for our sinfulness and show us how we need to change to obtain a saving faith–intends to make our suffering into something very good, IF we allow Him.